-Can Exposure to Aggregate Tail Risk Explain Size, Book-to-Market, and Idiosyncratic Volatility Anomalies?
+Can Tail Risk Explain Size, Book-to-Market, Momentum, and Idiosyncratic Volatility Anomalies?

-Keywords: Tail risk, Idiosyncratic volatility, Size, Value, Anomalies
+Keywords: Tail risk, Size, Value, Momentum, Idiosyncratic volatility, Anomalies

 Suggested Citation: Suggested Citation